 One of the errors caused by an insufficient power supply is Blue Screen of Death (BSOD).
 Although not limited to a power supply problem, a BSOD can be caused when the power being supplied to your PC isn’t enough for the vital components like graphics card, processor and motherboard.

-If you’re ready to meet your high-end PC needs, here are the 8 best 750W PSUs in 2020.
+If you’re ready to meet your high-end PC needs, here are the 8 best 750W Power Supplies in 2021.

 |Corsair RM750x||7.1 x 3.4 x 5.9 Inches||Gold|